 Dr. Romero offers several useful tips.
 “Sometimes people lose track, cannot focus for a whole minute, or count erroneously.
 That’s why we suggest counting for a shorter time and then multiplying.
 You can even count for 6 seconds and then multiply by 10—that might be the easiest and quickest way to get a calculation equal to 60 seconds,” he says.

-“Most people have devices that automatically measure heart rate, like an Apple watch or a Fitbit, or even smartphone apps that use your phone’s camera to sense the pulse in your finger,” Dr. Romero says.
+“Most people have devices that automatically measure heart rate, like watches or smartphone apps that use your phone’s camera to sense the pulse in your finger,” Dr. Romero says.
 “It’s much easier to do this with a device, and the devices are getting more accurate over time.
 Even though they’re not perfect, they provide good estimates.”

 These devices have several advantages, including automatic timing and tracking heart rate over time to show changes or trends.